Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_DAC/docs/PCB-Electrical-Tests.md

 # AMDC DAC Expansion Board

-This document outlines basic electrical tests to verify the AMDC DAC expansion board, an accessory for the AMDC Rev D. The expansion board plugs into the AMDC via the Power Stack or IsoSPI interfaces.
+This document outlines basic electrical tests to verify the AMDC DAC expansion board, an accessory for the AMDC Rev D. The expansion board <b> must not </b> be plugged into the AMDC while performing any electrical tests!
+Use an external power supply to verify the correct operation of board before connecting it to the AMDC.

 ## Electrical Shorts
 1. Verify all pins on U12 have no shorts between adjacent pins